Levator Scapulae

 Action

-The levator scapula coactivates with the scapulothoracic upward rotators to counter eachother’s frontal plane rotation and to result in pure elevation.
+The levator scapula coactivates with the scapulothoracic upward rotators to counter eachother’s frontal plane rotation and to result in pure elevation6.

 Notes